Special Educational Needs and Disability

 Children with SEND who need additional personal care have their needs met through a personal intimate care plan which is devised with full parental involvement.

-Behaviour care plans are completed in order to support children with behavioural difficulties to ensure that they have a positive time at school and to avoid exclusions.
-When a child is at risk of exclusion due to challenging and dangerous behaviour, the SENDCO will arrange a meeting to complete an individual behaviour care plan with parents, class teacher and other key adults of the child.
+Behaviour co-regulation plans are completed in order to support children with behavioural difficulties to ensure that they have a positive time at school and to avoid exclusions.
+When a child is at risk of exclusion due to challenging and dangerous behaviour, the school will arrange a meeting to complete an individual behaviour care plan with parents, class teacher and other key adults of the child.
 The plan is shared with all key adults and reviewed and updated regularly to support the individual child.

 Who supports children with SEN and disabilities at Highweek?